Teachers Latin America

 THE HIRING SEASON:

-First of all, as you can see, the hiring season starts much sooner than most local schools in your home country.
-In fact, some schools start as early as November and December in their search for teachers and support staff but possibly even sooner than that for administrative roles.
-Don’t worry, there are still plenty of positions left in January and February.
+First of all, the hiring season starts much sooner than most local schools.
+In fact, some schools start as early as November and December in their search for teachers and support staff but continue to fill open positions with local teachers throughout April and May and sometimes through the summer.
+Many of these position can be filled by local teachers or expats already living in the Mexico.

-The Latin American international schools that we cater to prefer teachers that are certified by their home state or country, possess a degree in the field that they are teaching and have at least 2 years of teaching experience.
-Some exceptions can be made for hard-to-find positions such as ITC, Sciences and Math as well as the arts but in general this is what the schools are looking for in the candidate they hire.
-Experience is usually the most important factor but some exceptions can be made.
+The international and bilingual schools that Teachers Latin America caters to prefer teachers that are certified or possess a degree in the field that they are teaching and have at least 2 years of teaching experience.
+Some exceptions can be made for hard-to-find positions such as Information Technology, Sciences and Math as well as the Arts but in general this is what the schools are looking for in the candidate they hire.
+Experience and a degree are usually the most important factors but some exceptions can be made.

 LENGTH AND TERMS OF CONTRACT:

-Each school, as well as each country will differ to some degree in what they offer in the final “package.”
-However, most of the schools that will be at this fair require at least a two-year commitment/contract.
-There are some schools who will only require a one-year commitment.
-Both sets of schools will give you the opportunity to renew after the initial contract if you are in good standing.
+Each school will differ to some degree in what they offer in the final “package.”
+However, most of the schools that will be at this fair require a one or two year commitment.
+Almost all schools will give you the opportunity to renew after the initial contract if you are in good standing.

 OFFERING AND ACCEPTING POSITIONS: